Community Infrastructure Levy (CIL)

 Since then, the Southwark CIL charging schedule has been revised to ensure that the council can secure sufficient funding for infrastructure to support growth in the Old Kent Road Opportunity Area, including the Bakerloo Line extension in the Old Kent Road area.
 The revision included amending the boundary between CIL zones 2 and 3 so that the whole of the Old Kent Road Opportunity Area falls within zone 2.

 Following an examination hearing by an independent planning inspector on 26 July 2017, and approval by council assembly on 29 November 2017, the Revised Southwark CIL Charging Schedule is now brought into effect on 1 December 2017.

 Hence, the April 2015 charging schedule will cease to have effect after 30 November 2017.

 Our CIL charges vary depending on the development type and whether the development is in the higher or lower charge area of the borough.
-You can download the Southwark CIL revised charging schedule and zones map (pdf, 327kb) or view the CIL charging zones on our interactive map by clicking the CIL zones layer.
+You can download the Southwark CIL revised charging schedule and zones map (pdf, 327kb) or view the CIL charging zones on our interactive map below.

 You can find more information on our revised CIL here.

 Unlike S106, CIL is non-negotiable.
 CIL is charged on most new developments that either contain one or more flats or, involve 100 square meters, or more, of new build floor area (gross internal area).